sylvain-viole/Postman-auto-test_GBooks-API/test-plan.md

 **Participants** :
 - All steps from design to execution, report and analysis will be handled by SYLVAIN VIOLE.
-- Final decision of deployment is made by the final Client.

-**Methodology** :
-- For each ROUTE used by the client's web service :
-  - Iterativ challenge of the route using DDT.
-Assertions included in the external data file.

 ## Technical background :

 **SOFTWARE** : [POSTMAN v8.0.7](https://www.postman.com/), [NewMan Cli Tool](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), [HTMLextra reports extension](https://github.com/DannyDainton/newman-reporter-htmlextra)

 **ENVIRONNEMENT** : All tests will be run on a TEST environnement.

 ## Schedule / Reporting / Risks :